Skip to main content

 You can also access these options from the keyboard by typing / followed by the format name (for example, /h1 or /todo), or by using keyboard shortcuts like Ctrl+Alt+1 (Cmd+Opt+1 on a Mac) for Heading 1.

-Formatting an entire Rem
+Formatting an entire bullet

 Hiding bullet points

-The bullet point to the left of a Rem can also be hidden entirely to display your document in a more traditional bullet-less style.
+The bullet point to the left of a bullet can also be hidden entirely to display your document in a more traditional bullet-less style.
 To hide the bullet, use /no bullet.
 See Hiding Bullets for more details.

 Did this answer your question?